profinderbro/douyin-scraper/README.md

 ```
 allow pasting
 ```
-3. Paste `app.js` or the below code and press Enter wait for 10 sec
+3. Paste the below code and press Enter wait for 10 sec

 ```
 (function() {